hmcts/befta-fw/README.md

 ### 3.4) Common Environment Variables
    Befta Framework uses the below environment variables:
    * TEST_URL: This is the base URL of the APIs to be tested.
-   * IDAM_API_URL_BASE: This is the base URL of the API authenticating the users on behalf of which the API calls will be delivered.
+   * IDAM_HMCTS_ACCESS_URL_BASE: This is the base URL of the API authenticating the users on behalf of which the API calls will be delivered.
    * S2S_URL_BASE: This is the base URL of the API authenticating the client applications on behalf of which the API calls will be delivered.